-Featuring Lily Arbisser, soprano, PPM honors the life and legacy of Anne Frank, seventy-five years after her death.
+Featuring Lily Arbisser, soprano, PPM planned to honor the life and legacy of Anne Frank, seventy-five years after her death.
 James Whitbourn’s haunting, moving music sets the words of her diary for chorus, soprano, and chamber ensemble.

-Featuring the brilliant Eric Plutz on the mighty Mander-Skinner organ of the Princeton University Chapel, PPM presents Duruflé’s exquisite Requiem, with powerful, festive settings of the Te Deum for choir, organ, and brass.
+Featuring the brilliant Eric Plutz on the mighty Mander-Skinner organ of the Princeton University Chapel, PPM planned to present Duruflé’s exquisite Requiem, with powerful, festive settings of the Te Deum for choir, organ, and brass.